shuo-young/shuo-young.github.io/_pages/about.md

 - *2023.04*: &nbsp;🎉 One paper is accepted by ISSTA 2023

 # 👻 Confirmed Bugs/PoCs
+- [CVE-2024-44445](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2024-44445) assigned, which is related to the contract state manipulation attack.
 - PoCs of 10 **uncovered attacks** are found and confirmed by [DeFiHackLabs](https://github.com/SunWeb3Sec/DeFiHackLabs)
 - 2 GPTs **prompt-leak bugs** are confirmed by corresponding developers, and 1 developer accepts our prompt protection suggestion.
 - 2 confirmed issues in [Uniswap V4 Periphery](https://github.com/Uniswap/v4-periphery) and [Stop Loss Orders with Uniswap V4 Hooks](https://github.com/saucepoint/v4-stoploss) Repos.